When it comes to combat, the game progresses in rounds.

 Start of combat

-As soon as a conflict arises, time is frozen, and the group determines the order in which the participants of the combat will act.
+As soon as a conflict arises, time freezes and the group determines the order in which the combatants act.

-To do this, each participant rolls d6 according to their quickness value.
-The rule of exploding dice also applies here.
-The results of the dice are added together.
-The participant with the highest result starts the fight, all others follow in the order of their results.
+Each player rolls d6 according to the quickness value.
+The exploding dice rule applies here as well.
+The dice results are added up.
+The competitor with the highest score starts the fight, the others follow in the order of their results.

 A rogue with quickness 4 rolls on her speed and gets 4, 5, 1 and 17.
 Her result is 27.

-If two participants have the same result, the Quickness value decides first, and if this is also identical, the Deftness value.
+If two combatants have the same result, the Quickness value decides first, and if this is also the same, the Deftness value.

 All combatants have no actions available at the start of the combat.
 Actions are only refreshed when it is their first turn.